ramcodehub/bondly/FULL_DEPLOYMENT_GUIDE.md

-# Full Deployment Guide for Bondly CRM
+# Full Deployment Guide for Bondly

-This guide provides step-by-step instructions for deploying both the frontend and backend of the Bondly CRM application.
+This guide provides step-by-step instructions for deploying both the frontend and backend of the Bondly application.

 ## Prerequisites